-On every day of the week, a night market (also known as Pasar Malam in Malay) sets up in different places of Langkawi.
+Every day of the week, a night market (also known as Pasar Malam in Malay) sets up in different places of Langkawi.
 There is a different and designated location for the market each day.
 It is like a country bazaar or a street market.
-Many vendors and villagers set up makeshift stalls at these markets and sell all kinds of local items including food & snacks, fresh produce, fruits & juices, clothes, souvenirs & trinkets, watches, sunglasses, wallets & hand bags, paintings, DVDs and many other small items.
+Many vendors and villagers set up makeshift stalls at these markets and sell all kinds of local items including local food & snacks, fresh produce, fruits & juices, clothes, souvenirs & trinkets, watches, sunglasses, wallets & hand bags, paintings, DVDs and many other small items.

-These local markets are great for trying out various types of local food at relatively cheap prices.
-The atmosphere is also quite friendly.
+These local markets are great for trying out various types of traditional local food at relatively cheap prices.
+The atmosphere is lively and quite friendly.
 The night market is a great meeting place for the locals and expatriates, and if you are a tourist, it's a great opportunity to meet and be with locals and enjoy local food.

-Night Market at Kuah Town, Langkawi
+A Night Market in Langkawi

-in Padang Matsirat Langkawi
+Night Market in Langkawi

 and that too at cheap prices.
 But you should be a bit careful with the hygiene factor.
 Sometimes cooked food kept in the open idling for a while is not good and can cause stomach problems.
 Always try to take fresh food being prepared right in front of you.
 I have never had tummy problems in Langkawi.
 All that you need to ensure is that you are taking hot food prepared fresh.